Pathology and Tissue Imaging

 - Digital Pathology and FISH

-MetaSystems has designed a system of FISH, imaging, and visualization tools to be integrated in the routine workflow of pathology labs.
+MetaSystems has designed a smart scanning solution for FISH imaging and visualization tools to be integrated in the routine workflow of pathology labs.
 Smart slide scanning, networking, and documentation of results help to generate faster and better diagnoses.

-The renowned scanning platform Metafer combines the advantages of a motorized microscope with modern, high-quality imaging automation.
-Therefore, the system is not restricted to certain magnifications or contrasting modes.
+The renowned Metafer based scanning solution combines the advantages of a motorized microscope with modern, high-quality imaging automation.
+Therefore, the Metafer based scanning system is not restricted to certain magnifications or contrasting modes.
 Even Z-stacks can automatically be acquired, thus, providing the possibility to virtually 'focus' through the digitized sample.

-Sample digitization with Metafer is very easy.
-The system automatically reads and interprets bar code labels and uses the encoded information to perform smart, multi-stage scanning workflows.
-Alternatively, dedicated imaging protocols can be provided from external software, e.g.by a LIMS.
+Sample digitization with Metafer and VSlide is very easy.
+The Metafer operated scanning system automatically reads and interprets bar code labels and uses the encoded information to perform smart, multi-stage scanning workflows.
+Alternatively, dedicated imaging protocols can be provided from external software, e.g., by a LIMS (laboratory information management system).
 All images are accessible immediately after scanning and can be opened on any workstation with the free viewer software.

-Though Metafer's virtual slides are stitched from individual image fields to achieve an unrivaled image quality, the system is extremely fast.
-A combination of a high-resolution camera, ultra-fast scanning hardware, and the high-capacity SlideFeeder x80 make Metafer the fastest, yet most precise system of its kind.
+Though the virtual slides are stitched from individual image fields to achieve an unrivaled image quality, the scanning is extremely fast.
+A combination of a high-resolution camera, ultra-fast scanning hardware, and the high-capacity SlideFeeder x80 make the Metafer operated scanning a fast, yet precise scanning.

-Metafer’s flexibility predestines the system for being used for complex and particular imaging tasks, within pathology and beyond.
-No matter whether diatom images from the sea floor shall be visualized and identified, or fruit fly larvae are to be detected and digitized using a combination of Nomarski phase contrast and fluorescence – there is almost no conceivable imaging application Metafer could not cover.
+The flexibility of the Metafer software predestines the operated scanning system for being used for complex and particular imaging tasks, within pathology and beyond.
+No matter whether diatom images from the sea floor shall be visualized and identified, or fruit fly larvae are to be detected and digitized using a combination of Nomarski phase contrast and fluorescence – there is almost no conceivable imaging application the Metafer operated smart scanning could not cover.

-Based on the wishes of users and lab managers, MetaSystems has developed a dedicated system to analyze FISH signals in tissue sections.
-Core of the MetaSystems solution is a combination of dedicated DNA probes (MetaSystems Probes‘ XL range of locus-specific FISH probes target amplifications, deletions, or translocations of gene regions involved in solid tumors) with the innovative platform Neon Metafer.
+Based on the wishes of users and lab managers, MetaSystems has designed a sophisticated scanning solution to analyze FISH signals in tissue sections.
+Core of the MetaSystems solution is a combination of dedicated DNA probes (MetaSystems Probes‘ XL range of locus-specific FISH probes target amplifications, deletions, or translocations of gene regions involved in solid tumors) and an innovative scanning system operated by the Metafer software.

 The analysis workflow is based on the powerful analysis engine of Metafer, extended with a new, convenient analysis environment.
 The user interface supports either conventional mouse control or the optional interactive pen display.

-As initial step a digital brightfield, e.g. H&E slide is generated by Neon Metafer.
+As initial step a digital brightfield, e.g., H&E slide is captured.
 The pathologist calls up the digital slide and selects on screen the tumor region on the virtual slide that needs to be FISH-scored.

-For final review the system presents a full synopsis to the pathologist, comprising the cell gallery with the scoring results, the virtual DAPI slide showing the positions of analyzed cells, and the corresponding H&E virtual slide.
+For final review, the Metafer TissueFISH presents a full synopsis to the pathologist, comprising the cell gallery with the scoring results, the virtual DAPI slide showing the positions of analyzed cells, and the corresponding H&E virtual slide.
 Every cell can be traced back to the tissue section to confirm its location within the preselected tumor region.
 Final results can either be exported as raw data, allowing for being processed in external software, or be summarized in comprehensive, user-adaptable reports.